lanl/RingPullStrainAnalysis/README.md

     involves taking an output 2-dimensional mesh of strain data specific to a gaugeless Ring Pull test and analyzing it for parameters of interest.
 RPSA also allows input load frame data that is synchronized with the DIC images.
+    To run this code, please see the tutorial PDF and the example script.

     v1.1